flathub-infra/ide-flatpak-wrapper/README.md

   1. Overwriting your flatpak's entry points to run the wrapper instead of the actual program's executable.
 This must be done on the "command" key of your build file as well as on the ".desktop" file of your upstream.

+Some aspects of this module's behaviour may be changed using environment variables, see the full listing in the "Environment Variables" section below.

 ### Sourcing this Repository